1000buffalogenomes/1000buffalogenomes.github.io/datamgmt.md

 ### Existing data

+We are currently in-process of assembling a **swamp buffalo genome** which can be used to mine SNPs for the swamp-type buffalo.

 Available genome assemblies in NCBI and other public database:

 | No. | Assembly Name                                                      | Type  | Breed          | Reference                                                                            |